EasterWorks/HCC-2A/README.md

 Some parts may require sanding/fitting because the exact accuracy of some parts is reliant upon print quality and consistency.

-# F.A.Q:
+# F.A.Q
 Q: What kind of Hi-Capa will this fit?
 A: This kit is designed to fit a STANDARD Tokyo Marui Hi-Capa 5.1 with the included accessory rail.
 It will not accept ANY OTHER Hi-Capa model or brand.
 I don't have any other Hi-Capa on hand to design an adapted mount for.

 Q: Can you change something for me?
 A: No. This project is finished and I'm not working on it anymore.